hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/README.RU.md

 * **Data Validation:**  Your tests should validate that the data returned from your APIs is in the correct format and contains the expected fields.

-This improved example demonstrates a better structure and approach for testing the `endpoints` module, making it more comprehensive and maintainable.
+This improved example demonStartes a better structure and approach for testing the `endpoints` module, making it more comprehensive and maintainable.
 Remember to adjust the tests based on the specifics of your code.
 Remember to add more tests, especially for various invalid inputs and boundary conditions.
 Remember to follow PEP 8 style for your tests.